tpeterz/BigData_Kafka/README.md

 ![User Form](pictures/formfill.png)

-Once submitted, users will see their event added to the table:
+Once submitted, users will see their event added to the table (successful addition displayed at the top of the table):

 ![SuccessAdd](pictures/successadd.png)